SunnySuite/Sunny.jl/docs/src/library.md

 # Library

 Here, we document all publically exposed types and methods in our Module.
-Developers may be interested is further documentation of the [Internals](@ref).
+Developers may be interested in further documentation of the [Internals](@ref).

 Our package makes extensive usage of [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
 In particular, throughout the documentation we make use of aliases `Vec3 = SVector{3, Float64}`, `Mat3 = SMatrix{3, 3, Float64, 9}`.
 Additionally, some features and internals utilize [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl) for pleasant interfaces.